 THE BEN JOBE AWARD

-PHOENIX, AZ – Grambling’s Donte’ Jackson is the recipient of the 2024 Ben Jobe National Coach of the Year award have been announced.
+BOSTON, MA -- CollegeInsider.com has announced the finalists for the 2024-25 Ben Jobe award.
 The award is presented annually to the top minority head coach in division I college basketball.

 His record at Southern was 209-141 and included four NCAA Tournament appearances.
 He also coached the Jaguars to one NIT appearance, five SIAC championships, 11 SWAC titles and two NAIA Tournament Championships.
 Perhaps his most memorable moment as a coach was leading No. 15 seed Southern to a 93-78 win over No. 2 Georgia Tech in the first round of the 1993 NCAA Tournament.
 It stands as one of the great upsets in the history of the event.